Hibou57/PostiATS-Utilities/doc/syntax-guide.md

   * `cloref` for garbage‑collector managed closures, ex. for `lam`.
   * `cloptr` for manually managed closures, they are of linear types.
   * `lin` for linear functions, which are not closures.

+The `lin` effect may be combined with one of the “cloXXX” effect.

 It may have additional effects, like `0` for “pure”.